 Use the Right Lens

 Using the right lens is imperative if you want to deliver amazing photos.
-For instance, a wide 17mm lens makes the subject head to be distorted, while a short telephoto 75-100mm lens makes the face look perfectly normal and helps obtaining a blurred background.
+For instance, a wide 17mm lens makes the subject head to be distorted, while a short telephoto 75-100mm lens makes the face look perfectly normal and helps to obtain a blurred background.

 If like me you are a Micro Four Thirds shooter a good telephoto range is 40-150mm

-If you need to shoot a close-up and you want to flatten your subject, you need to use a lens of around of around 70mm to 100mm.
-With that focal length it will also be possible to blur the background pretty easily.
-If you need to do an environmental portrait, use a wide angle lens of around 30mm or less.
+If you need to shoot a close-up and you want to flatten your subject, you need to use a lens of around 70mm to 100mm.
+With that focal length, it will also be possible to blur the background pretty easily.
+If you need to do an environmental portrait, use a wide-angle lens of around 30mm or less.

 Of course, you should experiment with a few lens until you find just the right one for you and your style.